-Durham was the representative for Kentucky’s 8th congressional district and was a Democrat.
+Durham was the representative for Kentucky’s 8th congressional district as a Democrat.
 He served from 1877 to 1879.

 He was previously the representative for Kentucky’s 8th congressional district as a Democrat from 1875 to 1877; and the representative for Kentucky’s 8th congressional district as a Democrat from 1873 to 1875.